Slashdot Asks: How Do You Know a Developer is Doing a Good Job?

 1. Defect rate - If they are constantly fixing bugs or you are required to have other developers go over their code and are constant finding basic problems, the developer isn't doing a good job.

 2. Taking more time than expected/estimated to do a job.
 Obviously there's cases where requirements change or unknown issues pop up in the project.
-But if it's a constant issue, then there is either a problem with management/planning, or the develo
+But if it's a constant issue, then there is either a problem with management/planning, or the developer isn't making good use of their time.

+3. They constantly say "I'm (almost) done, just need to test".
+A good developer will test as they go along.
+Once the coding is done there should be very little additional testing that needs to be done.
+You reasonably certain that everything will work by the time coding is completed.

+4. Constant needing to have stuff explained to them.
+If you constantly need to explain how something is supposed to be done, or have to explain the project 3 or 4 times, then the developer may have a problem.
+It may also be the case that you aren't explaining the project properly, however, a good developer will ask for clarification up-front instead of nodding yes, and coming back 3 days later with a bunch of questions, no code to show for the passage of time, or maybe even worse, a bunch of code that doesn't do what it's supposed to.

 You talk to each other.
 And *BOTH* listen.
 (Score:2)